 The Opener: "I was born twice: first, as a baby girl, on a remarkably smogless Detroit day in January of 1960; and then again, as a teenage boy, in an emergency room near Petoskey, Michigan, in August of 1974."

-Though it's technically a novel, it's written like a screenplay and filled with footnotes, so if you love experimental forms, give this metafictional book a read.
-Beyond the interesting narrative devices, it's an incredible book of love and the salvation that art and storytelling can provide in the face of terrible oppression and fascism.
-Valentín remains unbreakable despite much adversity.
+Though it's technically a novel, it's written in dialogue (sort of like a screenplay) and filled with footnotes, so if you love experimental forms, give this metafictional book a read.
 The entire novel happens within an Argentine prison cell as Valentín's lover and cellmate, Molina, tells him stories of films he's seen.
+Our hero, Valentín, remains unbreakable despite much adversity.
+Beyond the interesting narrative devices, it's an incredible story of love and the salvation that art and storytelling can provide in the face of terrible oppression and fascism.